 Panera Bread Black Bean Soup is a vegetarian soup that is made full of wholesome ingredients that you are going to love.

-You might wonder what else is in this soup; this soup is made with carrots, celery, onions, black beans, and the perfect touch of spices.
+You might wonder what else is in Panera Bread Black Bean soup.
+This soup is made with carrots, celery, onions, black beans, and the perfect touch of spices.
 You can find all of the ingredients you need for this recipe in your everyday grocery store.
-I know if you like this copycat recipe from Panera Bread you might like to check out my copycat recipes for Panera Bread Baked Potato Soup or their Panera Bread Bistro French Onion Soup.

 Love Panera Bread?
 Check out these Panera Bread Copycat Recipes